JoanStinson/TicTacToeTDD/README.md

 </p>

 ## 🔍 Code Analysis
-I have used the [Unity Code Coverage](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/index.html) package to generate reports of both edit and play mode tests, like the one in the following image.
-This is super helpful to feel safe about your code.
-The more coverage, the more robust! 💪
+I have used the [Unity Code Coverage](https://docs.unity3d.com/Packages/com.unity.testtools.codecoverage@0.2/manual/index.html) package to generate reports of both edit and play mode tests.
+Tests help your project fix and prevent unexpected bugs, making sure all functionality works as intended.
+Therefore, tests help keep your project healthy, just as eating fruits and vegetables and exercising.
+The more coverage, the more healthy! 💪
 <p align="center">
   <img src="https://github.com/JoanStinson/TicTacToeTDD/blob/main/Images/coverage.PNG">
 </p>